This WordPress hosting review was last updated May 2018 to reflect the latest in hosting options.

 - Email Issues – the email platform they use isn't super user-friendly.

-That's why we DO NOT recommend GoDaddy for your host.
+This is why we DO NOT recommend GoDaddy for your host.
 The amount of time and frustration you'll save yourself is worth it!

 Which WordPress Hosting Service Is Best?